 When 2 or more people diagnosed with Legionniares’ disease were in or near the same building prior to the 2-14 day incubation period, that building is usually looked at as a possible source of the Legionella bacteria that caused the outbreak.

-“Once a building is considered a likely source of the Legionella bacteria, investigators take samples of water from the feature or system and test it for the presence of the bacteria,” says Elliot Olsen, an attorney who represents people sickened in these outbreaks.
+“Once a building is considered a likely source of the Legionella bacteria, investigators take samples of water from the feature or system and test it for the presence of the bacteria,” says Eric Hageman, a noted attorney who represents people sickened in these outbreaks.
 “A finding of Legionella bacteria in the water samples is evidence that water in the building is the source of the outbreak.”

 Most cases of Legionnaires’ disease involve one person, which makes finding the source of the illness extremely difficult.
 It is only when there is a cluster of related illnesses, referred to as an outbreak, that investigators can pinpoint buildings more than one ill person visited prior to onset of illness.